UpstageAI/dataverse/README.md

-# dataverse
+# Dataverse
 > The Universe of Data.
-All about data, data science, and data engineering.
+All about Data, Data Science, and Data Engineering.

+Dataverse, a freely-accessible open-source project on GitHub, offers a simple, standardized and user-friendly solution for data processing and management, catering to the needs of data scientists, analysts, and developers.

 ## 🌌 Where to start?